The Mabel Residency

 In September 2019, we will be hosting our inaugural artist residency at Norman Bird Sanctuary in Middletown, RI.
 The residency will provide time and space for artists of exceptional talent to make work inspired by the rich history and breathtaking landscape of the area called Paradise Valley.
 The residency provides exclusive use of a studio on the sanctuary property, private accommodations in the Paradise Farmhouse, and three meals a day for up to four weeks.
 There are no residency fees.
 Artists will need to cover their own transportation to/from the residency and bring any supplies necessary for their work.

-Artists interested in the Mabel Residency are invited to submit a one-page letter of interest along with a CV by January 31, 2019 using the form below.
+Artists interested in the Mabel Residency are invited to submit a one-page letter of interest along with a CV by January 31, 2019.
 This letter should include a short bio, a proposal for work to be completed during the residency highlighting how it would be inspired by context of the Paradise Valley, and the preferred duration (2 or 4 weeks).
 We would also like to know why you are interested in making this work at Norman Bird Sanctuary and any specific studio requirements that you have.

 After reviewing this letter of interest our panel will invite more in-depth proposals from a select group of artists we feel will be the best fit for the residency.
 We will ask for a letter of reference and may conduct studio visits before making our final decision in March.